-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2019 - 2021: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

 Tennessee is geographically divided into three areas: West, Middle, and East.
 There are approximately 475 miles between the lower western point of Tennessee, which is the Memphis District and the upper eastern point of Tennessee, which is the Fall Branch District.
-The 9 New Entrant personnel are stategically located throughout the state in order to provide coverage for all areas.
+The 8 New Entrant personnel are strategically located throughout the state in order to provide coverage for all areas.
 There are areas of Tennessee which have a much higher rate of new entrant commercial carriers than others.
 In order to accomplish the New Entrant goals, the following activities are planned.

-- New Entrant Safety Audits as outlined in MCMIS which will include both on-site and off-site audits - Complete at least 100 Driver/Vehicle inspections as part of Safety Audits
+- New Entrant Safety Audits as outlined in MCMIS which will include both on-site and off-site audits - The New Entrant Administrative Assistant will review Safety Audits due in each district and the Sergeant will manage assingments to assure the objectives